-Likely to be called Continental GT 750, the new Royal Enfield 750cc bike will be crafted for high-speed highway cruising.
+The new Royal Enfield Continental GT 650cc bike has been crafted for high-speed highway cruising.

 |Model||Estimated Price (ex-showroom)|

-In the middleweight segment, the new Continental GT 750 bike will take on the likes of Harley-Davidson Street 750, albeit the former is likely to carry a lucrative price tag.
+In the middleweight segment, the new Continental GT 650 bike will lock horns against the Harley-Davidson Street 750, albeit the former is likely to carry a lucrative price tag.